HilariousHippo/TC24/lab_manual.md

 As you wrap up, remember that Tableau Cloud offers a dynamic platform for data exploration, visualization, collaboration, and administration.
 Whether you're a data analyst, business user, or administrator, Tableau Cloud equips you with the tools to transform data into actionable insights.

-Continue to explore the rich resources available to you, including the links provided in this manual, to deepen your understanding and proficiency with Tableau Cloud.
-Keep innovating, experimenting, and discovering new ways to leverage data to drive informed decision-making and propel your organization forward.
+Continue to explore the rich resources available to you,

-Thank you for your participation, and we look forward to seeing your continued success with Tableau Cloud!